listenToRipley/ReactNative/Notes/README.md

 Props function the same as they did within React.

+Within onChangeText, we had to provide two way binding by using value within an TextInput.

 ### Styling Components

 There is no CSS in Native. *STYLES DO NOT CASCADE IN NATIVE*, meaning there is no style inheritance.